Tytthoscincus temasekensis

 Tytthoscincus temasekensis, common name Singapore swamp skink, is a species of skinks belonging to the family Scincidae.

 Etymology

 The species name temasekensis derives from the word Temasek meaning 'Sea Town' in Old Javanese, an ancient name of a settlement in Singapore.
 As the Latin suffix -ensis means 'from a place', the epithet temasekensis can be translated from Singapore.

 Distribution

 This uncommon species is present in Singapore, and in restricted areas of the Peninsular Malaysia.

 Habitat

-Singapore swamp skink occurs in freshwater swamp forest, in peat swamp areas and close to shallow streams.
+The Singapore swamp skink occurs in freshwater swamp forest, in peat swamp areas and close to shallow streams.